aryanmahawar205/web-dev-mern/Frontend Development/HTML (Level 3)/notes.md

 thread tag - used to wrap table header tbody - used to wrap table body tfoot - used to wrap table footer

+## Colspan and Rowspan in HTML Tables
+colspan attribute - used to specify the number of columns a cell should span rowspan attribute - used to specify the number of rows a cell should span They basically are used to create cells which spans over multiple rows or columns.